 All application submittals will be scored and ranked according to the scoring applicable to each Financing Product.
-Notwithstanding project scoring, because of funding requirements of Senate Bill 679, new-construction projects will generally have an advantage over acquisition/rehabilitation projects when applying for Financing Products not specifically reserved for acquisition/rehabilitation projects.
-Additionally, because of the programmatic direction for Eligible Nonprofit financing (including advantageous relative cost of funds), Eligible Nonprofit-owned projects will generally have an advantage over non-501(c)(3) owned projects when applying for Financing Products not specifically reserved for non-501(c)(3) projects.
+Notwithstanding project scoring, because of funding requirements of Senate Bill 679, New-Construction Projects (as defined below) will generally have an advantage over Acquisition/Rehabilitation Projects when applying for Financing Products not specifically reserved for Acquisition/Rehabilitation Projects.
+Additionally, because of the programmatic direction for Eligible Nonprofit financing (including advantageous relative cost of funds), Eligible Nonprofit-owned projects will generally have an advantage over projects not owned by such entities when applying for most Financing Products.